Beyond the Buzz—What Exactly are Millets?

 Please note that I have used the word ‘millets’ instead of ‘millet’.
 With the supermarket shelves stocked with packs labelled simply as ‘millet’, it is easy to assume that the word ‘millet’ refers to only one type of grain.
 In fact, there are hundreds of millet types, although only around 20 are commercially grown [3].
 As per the Smart food initiative, millets are divided into two broad categories: major (naked) millets and minor (husked) millets [4].
 Before we further delve into these categories of millets, let us have a look at the structure of a typical grain.

-Structure of a grain
+Structure of a cereal grain (Fig 2)

 A whole grain is basically the entire seed of the plant.
 It is composed of 4 parts [5]:

-2. Bran- it is the outer skin of the edible part of the grain and abounds in vitamins, minerals, fiber, antioxidants and phytochemicals.
+2. Bran: it is the outer skin of the edible part of the grain and abounds in vitamins, minerals, fiber, antioxidants and phytochemicals.

-4. Endosperm- it is the interior layer and is primarily composed of carbohydrates, although it also has proteins and small amounts of vitamins and minerals.
+4. Endosperm: it is the interior layer and is primarily composed of carbohydrates, although it also has proteins and small amounts of vitamins and minerals.

 Types of Millets